Why did I start blogging?

 That’s what I’m going to do.
 I’m going to share my story and I hope that you join me.
 I hope that at least one person can find comfort or help in my story and that it helps them to fight for themselves and push through their own battles.

 Ready?
-Lets fight together.
+Lets do this thing together.